cs3216/cs3216.github.io/website/coursework/product-design/index.md

 ### Playing the Wizard of Oz

 You may find it easier to conduct this form of testing in pairs.
 One of you will need to act as the computer, so you need a second person to record your results.
 Test with only one user at a time, not a group.
-This is to avoid one user’s actions and opinions from influencing the results of other users.
+This is to avoid one user's actions and opinions from influencing the results of other users.

 Ask them for five to ten minutes of their time, and if they agree, start by giving them a little context for what you are about to show them.
 For instance, if the app in question is NUSMods, you might tell them that they have just received a link from a friend telling them to check out a new app for organising their NUS timetable.
 You may also give them an explicit goal to accomplish, such as "you would like to sign up for an account".
 They will need to achieve this goal by interacting with your wireframes.
 If you are conducting this virtually, the person acting as the computer can share their screen.

 Instruct them to _think aloud_ and use their finger to point at where they will click or tap, or if you are doing this virtually, you can try using the tools available on your conferencing application (Zoom has Spotlight and Arrow available under its annotations panel).
 A quick way to explain "Think Aloud" to your users is "Vocalise your thoughts.
-Let us know what you’re thinking throughout the way".
+Let us know what you're thinking throughout the way".
 Explain that you will be acting the part of the computer, and reassure them that there is no wrong answer.
 Do also tell the user to notify you if they are done using the app / website or do not have anything else to do.
 This will make it clear to you when the user has totally lost interest, given up on your UI, or has no more use for your website / app.

 Now show the first wireframe they are supposed to see.
 Observe what they interact with first, second, third, etc. Remember to "transition" between your wireframes as illustrated in your user flows as the user interacts with them. **Do not** say anything during the whole process.
 If users become lost or confused, **let them be lost or confused**.
 Only prompt them for what they are thinking if it appears that they are not thinking aloud.
 If they get stuck, simply move onto the next set of wireframes.

 At the same time, keep an eye out for their body language.
 See if they looked hesitant or disinterested at any point in time.
 Perhaps, they had to squint and lean in to read certain text that was too small.
 A lot of times, the users will not report such issues as they would assume that the problem lies with them and not with your design.

 For any buttons or screens that you have not designed, you can reuse any existing wireframes and tell the users what they should see - "You clicked the _School of Computing_ link.
-We don’t have those screens today.
+We don't have those screens today.
 So please pretend that you see results for the School of Computing on this screen.
 Okay?".
 Alternatively, you can describe the result of the action to the user in words instead - "You see a pop up open with a yellow warning triangle, the text 'This will delete your results.
 Proceed?', and the buttons 'Okay' and 'Cancel'".

 Remain as neutral as possible during testing.
 Only ask follow-up questions **after** the user testing session is completely over.
 This would be your chance to ask: